Table of contents:

-Both adults and children use social media as a way of keeping in touch with our friends and keep track of what is going on in our circle.
+Both adults and children use social media as a way of keeping in touch with their friends and keep track of what is going on in their circle.
 After all, nobody wants to be left out.
 To help keep our children safe while online we need to know who they are communicating with online.

 Read more: Guide to Online Parental Controls

 Read more: What is a Complex and Unique Password?

 Read more: Keep Our Children Safe While Online

 Read more: Ways to Protect Your From Cybercrimes

 Other Images: Olia Danilevich

 Updated 10/05/2021 by Kirby Allen